How to review A Video ?

 With that, let’s move on to best practices.

-Sometimes when we’re in a rush, we can be a little vague… The tools for reviewing a video are well-made, so use them well!
-It is important to annotate the exact moment, i.e. at the right timecode, and in the right place on the image – that helps!
+Sometimes when we’re in a rush, we can be a little vague… The tools to review a video are well-made, so use them well!
+It is important to comment the exact moment, i.e. at the right timecode, and in the right place on the image – that helps!

 When we’re absorbed in our idea, our logic always seems infallible.
+Forget all subjectivity.
+Put yourself in the other person’s shoes and ask yourself if your words are open to interpretation.
 Taking a step back allows us to assess whether what we’ve written could be wrongly interpreted.
+And it’s time to make corrections, until there’s no doubt about it.

 – Write clearly and directly, without the frills.